 - Ligament and muscle injuries such as calf muscle tears (tennis leg), ankle sprains, AC joint

-sprains in the shoulder, Ulnar Collateral Ligament (UCL) of the elbow.
+sprains in the shoulder, and Ulnar Collateral Ligament (UCL) of the elbow.

 - Osteoarthritis in the knees, ankles, hip, or shoulder.